camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/whatsapp.md

 ## Authentication

 The **WhatsApp Connector** supports authentication through Meta access tokens.
-Please refer an [official blog post](https://developers.facebook.com/blog/post/2022/12/05/auth-tokens/) to learn more how to obtain one for yourself.
+Take a look at [this blog post](https://developers.facebook.com/blog/post/2022/12/05/auth-tokens/) to learn more on how to obtain one for yourself.

-Once token obtained, put it in the **Access token** field of the **Authentication** section.
+Once the token is obtained, put it in the **Access token** field of the **Authentication** section.

 :::note
 It is highly recommended not to expose your WhatsApp access token credentials as plain text.
 Instead, use Camunda secrets.